 We’re interested in:

-- Experiences with new and old techniques.
+- Experiences with new and old techniques like backlog refinement, Mob Programming or NoEstimates.
 What worked, what didn’t?
 Why?
 What have you learned?

-- Unexpected ideas from other disciplines and sciences.
+- Unexpected ideas from other disciplines and sciences like HR or Healthcare.
 How can we cross borders?
 What lessons have we missed?
 How can we collaborate better with other disciplines?

 - Pushing the limits of techniques and organisations, doing the impossible.
-How far can you go if you challenge commonly accepted assumptions?
+What did you try to challenge commonly accepted assumptions?